Updated 19 January 2024

 Updated 2 January 2024

 The maritime industry is changing and transitioning to meet the global targets for decarbonisation.
 This page provides an overview and helps you navigate a changing landscape.

 Gard has experienced substantial claims for damage to soya beans shipped primarily from Brazil to China where the damage has been caused by microbiological instability of the cargo.

 The ongoing hostilities in Ukraine have had a huge impact on the maritime community and seafarers in particular, as well as global trade.

-The Asian Gypsy Moth is a destructive forest pest known to spread via ocean-going vessels in international trade.
-Vessels should be inspected and “certified free of AGM” prior to departure from ports in Asia Pacific.
+The FSMC Moth is a destructive forest pest known to spread via ocean-going vessels in international trade.
+Vessels calling at certain ports in Asia Pacific between May and September should therefore be inspected and “certified free of FSMC” prior to departure.

 Liquefaction of fine particle cargoes, resulting in cargo shift and loss of stability, has caused the loss of many lives in numerous marine casualties over the decades and continues to be a hot topic for P&I Clubs and their Members.